antoan-97/Simple-Calculator/README.md

 # Simple-Calculator
-This is repository with my first project with JavaScript.
+This is a repository with my first project using JavaScript.